tpoisot/ms_pop_networks/ms_pop.md

 co-occurring species.
 Both of these functions can take any form needed.
 In several papers, $\mathcal{N}(i,j)$ was expressed as $\mathbf{n}_i\times
 \mathbf{n}_j$, where $\mathbf{n}$ is a vector of relative abudances [@canard_emergence_2012;@vazquez_species_2007].
-The expression of $\mathcal{T}$ can in most cases be derived from mechanistic hypotheses about the observation.
-For example, @gravel_inferring_2013 used the niche model of @williams_simple_2000 to draw interactions, with the simple rule that
-$\mathcal{T}(i,j) = 1$ if $i$ can consume $j$ based on allometric rules, and
-$0$ otherwise.
-Following @rohr_modeling_2010, the expression of $\mathcal{T}$
+The expression of
+$\mathcal{T}$ can in most cases be derived from mechanistic hypotheses about the observation.
+For example, @gravel_inferring_2013 used the niche model of @williams_simple_2000 to draw interactions, with the simple rule that $\mathcal{T}(i,j) = 1$ if $i$ can consume $j$ based on allometric rules, and $0$ otherwise.
+Following @rohr_modeling_2010, the expression of
-can be based on latent variables rather than actual trait values.This simple formulation could be used to partition, at the level of individual interactions, the relative importance of trait-based and density-dependent processes using variance decomposition.
+$\mathcal{T}$ can be based on latent variables rather than actual trait values.This simple formulation could be used to partition, at the level of individual interactions, the relative importance of trait-based and density-dependent processes using variance decomposition.
 Most importantly, it predicts (i) how each of these components will vary over space, and (ii) how the structure of the network will be affected by *e.g.* changes in trait distributions or local abundances.

 This model can further be extended in a spatial context, as

 $$\mathbf{A}_{ijx} \propto \left[\mathcal{N}_x(i_x,j_x)\times\mathcal{T}_x(i_x,j_x)\right]+\epsilon_{ijx} \,,$$

-in which $i_x$ is the population of species
-$i$ at site $x$.
-In this formulation, the $\epsilon$ term could include the spatial variation of interaction between $i$ and $j$ over sites, and the covariance between the observed presence of this interaction and the occurrence of species $i$ and $j$.
+in which $i_x$ is the population of species $i$ at site $x$.
+In this formulation, the $\epsilon$ term could include the spatial variation of interaction between $i$ and $j$ over sites, and the covariance between the observed presence of this interaction and the occurrence of species $i$ and
-%DG: COULD YOU PROVIDE AN ECOLOGICAL INTERPRETATION OF THIS?
- Most importantly, this model differs in that each site $x$ is characterized by a set of functions ${\mathcal{N}_x,
+$j$.
+This can, for example, help adress situations in which the selection of prey items is determined by traits, but also by behavioral choices.
+Most importantly, this model differs in that each site $x$ is characterized by a set of functions ${\mathcal{N}_x, \mathcal{T}_x}$, that may not be the same for all sites considered.
+For example, the same predator can prefer different prey items in different locations, which will require to use a different shape for
-\mathcal{T}_x}$, that may not be the same for all sites considered.
-For example, the same predator can prefer different prey items in different locations, which will require to use a different shape for $\mathcal{T}$ across the range of locations. @gravel_inferring_2013 show that it is possible to derive robust approximation for the $\mathcal{T}$ function even with incomplete set of data, which gives hopes that this framework can be applied even when all species informations are not known at all sites (which, for most realistic systems, will be an unrealistic requirement).
-The strength of these models is that they can be used in a variance partitioning approach (in which case they measure the multiplicative and additive contributions of abundance, traits, and other factors), or within dynamical simulations, to generate realistic rewiring of the networks as a function of environmental changes.
+$\mathcal{T}$ across the range of locations. @gravel_inferring_2013 show that it is possible to derive robust approximation for the $\mathcal{T}$ function even with incomplete set of data, which gives hopes that this framework can be applied even when all species informations are not known at all sites (which, for most realistic systems, will be an unrealistic requirement).
+Both of these models can be used to partition the variance from existing data, or to test which trait-matching function best describes the observed interactions.
+But they also provide a solid platform for dynamical simulations, in that they will allow to re-wire the interaction network as a function of trait change, to generate simulations that are explicit about the variability of interactions.
-% I'M NOT ENTIRELY CONVINCED BY THE LAST SENTENCE.
-TOO MUCH IN IT.
-I WOULD REWORD IT TO PROVIDE A CLEARER AND SIMPLER TAKE-HOME FROM THE BOX

 \newpage